kanthaus/kanthaus.online/user/pages/30.blog/2018-12-08_english-perspective/item.en.md

 Kanthaus is the [new European headquarters for foodsharing](/blog/2018-09-26_foodsharing).
 A dedicated space for the development of the European food sharing movement, the community here is committed to developing the tools and structures to help make that happen.

-Kanthausians live in a dedicated sharing community.
+Kanthausians live in a dedicated sharing collective.
 When you walk through the door, a member of the community helps you navigate the two buildings with its numerous rooms dedicated to computer work, meetings, crafts, food storage and preparation, recreation, and dorms.

 ![](kanthaus-front.jpg)